distantForest/time_scheduler/README.md

 # time_scheduler
-Constraction av time scheduler component for FPGA
+Constraction of time scheduler component for FPGA